Def Jam Recordings: 2020s

 On February 21, 2020, Paul Rosenberg stepped down on his positions as chairman and CEO of Def Jam.
 He was replaced by the head of business affairs at Universal Music, Jeffrey Harleston, who instead assumed interim control over the label.
 That November, Def Jam teamed up with Alex and Alec Boateng to create a new UK spin-off label called 0207 Def Jam under Universal Music UK's EMI Records.
 The UK roster currently consists of Stormzy.
 Def Jam also expanded to Africa with the creation of Def Jam Africa.

-On April 9, 2021, returning label veteran DMX died in a White Plains hospital a week after suffering from drug overdose succumbing him to a fatal heart attack.
-A month later, Def Jam released his posthumous album, Exodus.
-Two digital greatest hits albums by DMX were also available for streaming under the label throughout the final quarter of the year: A Dog's Prayer and The Legacy.
+On April 9, 2021, returning label veteran DMX died in a White Plains hospital a week after suffering from a drug overdose succumbing him to a fatal heart attack.
+A month later, Def Jam released his posthumous album, Exodus, which debuted and peaked in the top ten on Billboard 200.
+Two digital greatest hits albums by DMX were also available for streaming under the label throughout the same period: A Dog's Prayer and The Legacy.

 Later that year, Harleston conference-called hip-hop legend Snoop Dogg and named him the executive consultant of Def Jam.
 Snoop agreed to Harleston's request and took over the consultancy role in July.
 In August 2021, Harleston announced that he will replace himself as the interim president of Def Jam with former Interscope/RCA executive and Keep Cool founder Tunji Balogun, who agreed to take on the role as chairman and CEO, which he did on New Year's Day 2022.

 In late-October 2022, Def Jam ended their partnership with GOOD Music, Kanye West's label, in response to the founder's online and public media outbursts, including his 2024 presidential campaign, antisemitic and pro-race remarks.
 Although, West had already been exiled from the label after releasing Donda on August 29, 2021, as so Pusha T after It's Almost Dry on April 22 earlier that year, making 070 Shake's You Can't Kill Me the final release under the GOOD/Def Jam partnership.

+On October 31, 2023, the label's core artist, Jeezy, had fulfilled his contract with Def Jam.
+Meanwhile, the label had already signed Washington, D.C. rapper Wale.
+Also in 2024, Clipse announced they signed to Def Jam.